serengil/deepface/README.md

 ## Support

-There are many ways to support a project - starring⭐️ the GitHub repos is just one🙏.
+There are many ways to support a project - starring⭐️ the GitHub repos is just one.

-You can also support this project on [Patreon](https://www.patreon.com/serengil).
+You can also support this project on [Patreon](https://www.patreon.com/serengil)🙏.

 <p align="left"><a href="https://www.patreon.com/serengil"><img src="https://github.com/serengil/deepface/blob/master/icon/patreon.png" width="30%"></a></p>